Nagendra1997/libmesibo/tutorial.md

 Mesibo invokes various Listeners for various events.
 For example, when you receive a message, receive an incoming call,etc.
 CNotify is a class of listeners that can be invoked to get real-time notification of events .
 INotify is the base class definition from which CNotify is derived from.
-You can override the notify class behaviour to perform as per your requirements.
+You can override the notify class behaviour  as per your requirements.

 ```C++